 The question of why to calculate net revenue instead of revenue is the one we shall answer first.
-Revenue has all sorts of inclusions in it.
-Let us assume we own an electronics company that produces laptops and during the Black Friday, we offer huge discounts on our laptops.
+RevenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
+In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions. has all sorts of inclusions in it.
+Let us assume we own an electronics company that produces laptops, and during Black Friday, we offer huge discounts on our laptops.
 Now, in our revenue, we include the total amount – because that is the selling price of the laptop.
-But using those numbers for financial calculations will mislead us into thinking that the revenue is more than what we got.
-So, we remove such discounts and also returned products to calculate the net revenue.
+However, using those numbers for financial calculations will mislead us into thinking that the revenue is more than what we got.
+So, we removed such discounts and also returned products.

-Let us take the same example as above and put some numbers to it.
-Let us assume our annual turnover last year is 1,000,000 USD.
-That originated from selling 2,000 laptops at a price of 500 USD each.
+Let us take the same example above and put some numbers to it.
+Let us assume our annual turnover last year was 1,000,000 USD.
+That originated from selling 2,000 laptops for 500 USD each.
 Now, of those 2000 laptops, 200 of them were sold during Black Friday at a discount of 20%.
 And then, 20 laptops in total were returned because of faulty parts.
-Since we have the part of the revenue, let us put some numbers on the cost too.
+Since we have part of the revenue, let us put some numbers on the cost too.
 Let us assume that each laptop costs us 250 USD to make.
-So, Cost of Goods Sold (COGS) is 250*2000, which is 500,000 USD.
+So, the Cost of Goods SoldCost Of Goods SoldThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company.
+(COGS) is 250*2000, which is 500,000 USD.

 If we use the above numbers for financial analysis, our profits will be 500,000 USD.
 Now, let us look into why this overstates the actual profit numbers.
 To be true, we haven’t got 1,000,000 USD in total.
-People returned 20 laptops, which is 10,000 and we have given a discount of 20% of 200 laptops – That comes out to 40,000 USD.
+People returned 20 laptops, which is 10,000, and we have given a discount of 20% on 200 laptops – That comes out to 40,000 USD.
 SO, in total, we have 50,000 USD under discount schemes.

 If we use these numbers, we can see that our profit numbers are different when we calculate net revenue and gross revenue.

-Importance and Advantages of using Net Revenue Over Gross Revenue
+Net Revenue vs Gross Revenue

+- When selling in a new location, it makes more sense to use gross revenue – because it shows us the potential growth rate at the new locations.
 However, net revenue is the number that matters for all the financial aspects.
-To see where the profits are high and where they are low, to see which parts have to be cut and which parts have to be grown and to take a strategic decision on what to do for more profits – net revenue is the one to look forward to.
+To see where the profits are high and where they are low, which parts have to be cut and which parts have to be grown, and to make a strategic decision on what to do for more profits.